norvig/paip-lisp/docs/chapter8.md

 For example, *x* is almost always preferable to 1*x* + 0.

 ## 8.1 Converting Infix to Prefix Notation
-{:#s0010}
-{:.h1hd}

-We will represent simplifications as a list of rules, much like the rules for STUDENT !!!(span) {:.smallcaps} and ELIZA !!!(span) {:.smallcaps} .
+We will represent simplifications as a list of rules, much like the rules for STUDENT and ELIZA.
 But since each simplification rule is an algebraic equation, we will store each one as an exp rather than as a `rule`.
 To make things more legible, we will write each expression in infix form, but store them in the prefix form expected by `exp`.
 This requires an `infix->prefix` function to convert infix expressions into prefix notation.
 We have a choice as to how general we want our infix notation to be.